-Practitioners must also use the Hoarding Practice Toolkit ('Specialist Hoarding -Clutter Rating and Risk Assessment') where people have needs relating specifically to hoarding and this should be saved in the person's Azeus record as a Related Document.
-Please also refer to the Bedbug Guidelines for Social Care Staff Who Conduct Home Visits.
-In all instances risks should be incorporated into the review and the risk assessment revisited to ensure that any changes in the person's environment are captured and considered when planning future care.
+Practitioners must also use the Hoarding Practice Toolkit ('Specialist Hoarding - Clutter Rating and Risk Assessment') where people have needs relating specifically to hoarding and this should be saved in the person's Azeus record as a Related Document.
+Please also refer to the Hoarding Practice Toolkit

+In all instances, risks should be incorporated into the review and the risk assessment revisited to ensure that any changes in the person's environment are captured and considered when planning future care.
 Cases should be discussed routinely in supervision, where consideration is given to escalating cases to a Section 42 Safeguarding enquiry, arranging a multi-agency planning meeting or referral to the High Risk Panel.